arbor-sim/arbor/doc/python/single_cell_model.rst

 .. py:class:: single_cell_model

    Wrapper for simplified description and execution of single cell models.
+   Only available in the python library.
    Abstracts away the details of a :class:`recipe`, :class:`context` and :class:`domain_decomposition` for simulations of single, stand-alone cable cells.
+   The simulation can not be distributed over several machines.

     .. method:: single_cell_model(cable_cell)